 - Molecular dynamic simulations

-Cigarette smoke and Reduced-Risk Product (RRP) aerosols are generally complex systems of solid or liquid particles suspended in multicomponent gas mixtures.
-After being generated in smoking products, smoke / aerosols are transported through the products into the respiratory tract of the user, where they can evolve and be deposited in, or absorbed by the body.
-In order to assess the toxicity and biological impact of cigarette smoke and RRP aerosols, it is important to understand where and how much of the smoke / aerosol is deposited in the respiratory system.
-To achieve this, we use Computational Fluid Dynamics (CFD) simulations, based on the established laws of physics integrated with smoke / aerosol transport, evolution, and deposition mechanisms.
+Cigarette smoke and smoke-free product aerosols are generally complex systems of solid or liquid particles suspended in multicomponent gas mixtures.
+After being generated in smoking products, smoke/aerosols are transported through the products into the respiratory tract of the user, where they can evolve and be deposited in, or absorbed by the body.
+In order to assess the toxicity and biological impact of cigarette smoke and smoke-free product aerosols, it is important to understand where and how much of the smoke/aerosol is deposited in the respiratory system.
+To achieve this, we use Computational Fluid Dynamics (CFD) simulations, based on the established laws of physics integrated with smoke/aerosol transport, evolution, and deposition mechanisms.

-CFD simulations allow us understand and characterise the deposition of smoke / aerosols in the respiratory tract of humans, in vivo models and in vitro exposure systems.
-They offer detailed, non-invasive information about the physics of the formation, evolution, transport and deposition of smoke / aerosols, and can be used to virtually simulate the functioning of smoking products.
-In addition, the amounts of deposited compounds and their compositions can be quantified, and the influence of properties such as humidity and inhalation behaviour can also be investigated.
-CFD can also be used to study the generation of smoke / aerosols by smoking products and how physical and chemical smoke / aerosol characteristics are influenced by the design of the smoking products.
-Moreover, the influence of smoking topologies, environmental conditions, material selections and operating conditions can also be studied using CFD, all of which can assist in designing products which are optimised to reduce risk.
+CFD simulations allow us to understand and characterize the deposition of smoke/aerosols in the respiratory tract of humans, in vivo models and in vitro exposure systems.
+They offer detailed, non-invasive information about the physics of the formation, evolution, transport and deposition of smoke/aerosols, and can be used to virtually simulate the functioning of smoking products.
+In addition, the amounts of deposited compounds and their compositions can be quantified, and the influence of properties such as humidity and inhalation behavior can also be investigated.
+CFD can also be used to study the generation of smoke/aerosols by smoking products and how physical and chemical smoke/aerosol characteristics are influenced by the design of the smoking products.
+Moreover, the influence of smoking topologies, environmental conditions, material selections and operating conditions can also be studied using CFD, all of which can assist in designing products which are optimized to reduce risk.